-Biological sludges from wastewater treatment contain the beneficial microorganisms that performed treatment.
-These “biosolids” can be returned to the earth as soil amendment or landfill cover material, if health-based regulatory quality limits on disease-causing organisms and trace contaminants are not exceeded.
-Other, chemical sludges are not suitable for land application, but may contain metals or other constituents that could be extracted for reuse.
-Some sludges may need to be treated as hazardous waste.
+Biological sludges from wastewater treatment contain the beneficial microorganisms that actually performed the treatment.
+These “biosolids” can be returned to the earth as soil amendments or landfill cover materials, if health-based regulatory quality limits for disease-causing organisms and trace contaminants are not exceeded.
+Other chemical sludges are not suitable for land application but may contain metals or other constituents that can be extracted for reuse.
+Some sludges, however, need to be treated as hazardous waste.

 Experts in wastewater, sewage, and sludge treatment are typically engineers and chemical experts with experience including anaerobic digestion and fermentation.
-Large renewable energy and biochemical consulting firms certainly have experts in biotechnologies, as well as the more common areas like bio and renewable fuels, biomass and biomass power, feedstocks, biomaterials, and biochemicals.
-These larger groups will also have expertise in other technologies like agitation systems, beverage fermentation, bio-oil extraction, bioreactors, carbon capture, carbon storage, carbonization, catalysis, cellulosic ethanol, cleantech, combined heat and power, direct combustion, , enzyme technologies, fermentation, Fischer-Tropsch, gasification, genetic engineering, hydrothermal, nanotechnology, organosynthesis, power generation, pyrolysis, renewable technology due diligence, synthetic biology, thermochemical conversion, torrefaction, water treatment, and waste management.
+Large renewable energy and biochemical consulting firms certainly have experts in biotechnologies, as well as the more common areas like bio and renewable fuels, biomass, and biomass power, feedstocks, biomaterials, and biochemicals.
+These larger groups will also have expertise in other technologies like agitation systems, beverage fermentation, bio-oil extraction, bioreactors, carbon capture, carbon storage, carbonization, catalysis, cellulosic ethanol, cleantech, combined heat and power, direct combustion, enzyme technologies, fermentation, Fischer-Tropsch, gasification, genetic engineering, hydrothermal, nanotechnology, organosynthesis, power generation, pyrolysis, renewable technology due diligence, synthetic biology, thermochemical conversion, torrefaction, water treatment, and waste management.